gkjohnson/threejs-sandbox/screenSpaceReflectionsPass/README.md

 ## Fixes

 ### Bugs
-- Improve the connected-ness of the reflections to the ground.
 - Objects in the close foreground can create incorrect reflections on the floor / further objects (looks like an interpolated sampling issue?)
 - "Black" is considered close to the camera at the moment and is also the same as the clear color.
 So if there's no background elements then the unrendered space will look like it's "close" to the camera and cause intersections.
 	- This is complicated because the depths are negated and in the range `[ near, far ]`.
 Fix this when the depth is changed to use another format later.